k4sh4n1/research/pre-proposal draft notes.md

 The book "The Physics of Wall Street" by James Owen Weatherall mentions a geophysicist who used a model designed for earthquakes to predict a massive stock market crash [@weatherall2013].
 Also, it discusses about a physicist-run hedge fund that earned `2478.6%` over the course of the 1990s.

-Structural engineers rarely dive into finance, but when they do, they would make a real impact, like Didier Sornette [@sornette_wiki].
+Structural engineers rarely dive into finance, but when they do, they might at times make a real impact, like Didier Sornette [@sornette_wiki].

 Financial industry has been using physical models to effectively figure out the financial behavior.
 But now, can it be the other way around?
 Can structural engineers learn from financial industry?